golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/composing-tasks.md

 {% codefromgithub url="https://raw.githubusercontent.com/golemfactory/golem-sdk-task-executor/beta/examples/docs-examples/examples/composing-tasks/single-command.mjs" language="javascript" /%}

-Note that `ctx.run()` accepts a string as an argument.
+Note that `exe.run()` accepts a string as an argument.
 This string is a command invocation, executed exactly as one would do in the console.
 The command will be run in the folder defined by the `WORKDIR` entry in your image definition.

 ### Running multiple commands (prosaic way)

-Your task function can consist of multiple steps, all run on the `ctx` context.
+Your task function can consist of multiple steps, all run on the `exe` exeUnit.

 {% codefromgithub url="https://raw.githubusercontent.com/golemfactory/golem-sdk-task-executor/beta/examples/docs-examples/examples/composing-tasks/multiple-run-prosaic.mjs" language="javascript" /%}